 Get out!
 Have fun!
 Enjoy the best New Jersey Fall Activities

 Now more than ever families are looking for things to do with their kids.
-Either our kids have been stuck in the same seat all day at school or glued to a screen with one Google Meet after another, either way they need to get out and enjoy some fun non-school activities with you.
+Either our kids have been stuck in the same seat all day at school or glued to a screen afterschool, or we want to make fall just as memorable for our kids as the summer, either way we ALL need to get out and enjoy some fun non-school activities together.
 But who wants to have to search each NJ attraction to see if it’s open?
-And then there’s all the fall activities in New Jersey we don’t even know to look for.
+And then there are all the fall activities in New Jersey we don’t even know to look for.

 We KNOW you need help finding fall activities in New Jersey for the kids to do that are fun and engaging.
-Moms, dads, grandparents, caregivers, we know how hard it is to balance everything, especially right now.
-It was a lot to have parents go from having their kids in school to having them home ALL DAY to now having this strange kind of school year!
+Moms, dads, grandparents, caregivers, we know how hard it is to balance everything!
+It doesn’t leave much time for researching fall activities in New Jersey.

 We’re here to help.
 Start with this list of New Jersey fall activities and know that as we discover more ideas for great fall family fun in New Jersey, we will add it to this listing, constantly keeping you up to date on things to do with kids in New Jersey and our region.

 No matter what adventures you choose this fall, our wish for you is that you have the best of times with your loved ones while on them.

 Let’s start with New Jersey’s outdoor fall activities.
 A lot of these outdoor New Jersey attractions have indoor buildings, just in case the weather doesn’t cooperate.
 Bad weather doesn’t have to ruin things.
 And when the weather is great the grounds are so much fun to explore with kids.

 Kick off fall with a fall festival in New Jersey